heroku/kanshi/README.md

 ### Create as separate Heroku app

-1. Push the code as-is to a new Heroku app.
+1. Create a new app.
+2. Follow steps 1-3 from above.
-2. Set environment variables with database URLs.
+3. Add environment variables for each database URL you want to monitor.
-3. `heroku scale kanshi=1`
+4. `heroku scale kanshi=1`

 ### Custom install